Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Minimal spanning acycles

-\end{theorem} In the case of unique weights, the minimal spanning acycle is unique making the above theorem trivially true.
+\end{lemma} In the case of unique weights, the minimal spanning acycle is unique making the above lemma trivially true.
 In the case of non-unique weights, the minimal spanning acycle we obtain will depend on our choice of extension to a total order.
-However, the above theorem states that the weights of the minimal spanning acycle will be independent of this choice.
+However, the above theorem states that the weights of a minimal spanning acycle will be independent of this choice.

 We now give an alternative characterization of a minimal spanning acycle that follows from the proof of Theorem \ref{thm:death_MSA}.
 Such a characterization of a minimal spanning tree has been very useful in the study of minimal spanning trees on infinite graphs (\cite[Chapter 11]{Lyons16}, \cite[Proposition 2.1]{Alexander1995}).
-A similar characterization for minimal spanning tree is called as {\em the creek-crossing criterion} in \cite{Alexander1995}.
-We have mentioned earlier that simplicial Jarn\`{i}k-Prim-Dijkstra's algorithm can also be used to define minimal spanning acycles on infinite complexes analogous to the graph case.
-However, we wish to point out now that these different characterizations do not coincide even in the infinite graph case (\cite[Proposition 2.1]{Alexander1995}) and so the analogous question for complexes is moot. \begin{lemma} Let $\K$ be a weighted simplicial complex with $\beta_{d-1}(\K) = 0$.
+A similar characterization for minimal spanning tree is known as {\em the creek-crossing criterion} in \cite{Alexander1995}.
+However, we wish to point out now that these different characterizations do not coincide even in the infinite graph case (\cite[Proposition 2.1]{Alexander1995}). \begin{lemma} Let $\K$ be a weighted simplicial complex with $\beta_{d-1}(\K) = 0$.
 Let $\sigma \in \F^d$ and $M$ be the minimal spanning acycle with respect to a total order $<_l$ extending the partial order induced by $w$.
-Then $\sigma \in M$ iff $\partial \sigma \notin \partial (C_d(\K(\sigma^-))).$ \end{lemma} \begin{proof} From the proof of Theorem \ref{thm:death_MSA}, we know that $\partial (C_d(M \cap \K(\sigma^-)) = \partial (C_d(\K(\sigma^-)).$ Thus by Kruskal's algorithm and \eqref{eqn:negative_image}, we have that $\sigma \in M$ iff $\partial \sigma \notin \partial (C_d(\K(\sigma^-)))$. \end{proof} Combining Lemma \ref{lem:char_MSA} with the fact that if $\partial \sigma \in \partial (C_d(\K(\sigma^-))),$ then by Lemma \ref{lem:supp_conn}, $\supp(\partial \sigma)$ is $d-$hypergraph connected, we have the following corollary. \begin{corollary} Let $\K$ be a weighted simplicial complex with $\beta_{d-1}(\K) = 0$.
-Let $M$ be the minimal spanning acycle with respect to a total order $<_l$ extending the partial order induced by $w$ and $\sigma \in \F^d$.
-If $\supp(\partial \sigma)$ is not $d-$hypergraph connected in $\K(\sigma^-),$ then $\sigma \in M.$ \end{corollary}
+Then $\sigma \in M$ iff $\partial \sigma \notin \partial (C_d(\K(\sigma^-))).$ \end{lemma} \begin{proof} From the proof of Theorem \ref{thm:death_MSA}, we know that $\partial (C_d(M \cap \K(\sigma^-)) = \partial (C_d(\K(\sigma^-)).$ Thus, by Kruskal's algorithm and \eqref{eqn:negative_image}, we have that $\sigma \in M$ iff $\partial \sigma \notin \partial (C_d(\K(\sigma^-)))$. \end{proof}